DaemonicLabs/Voodoo/docs/build.md

 [lastSucessfulBuild](https://ci.elytradev.com/job/elytra/job/Voodoo/job/master/lastSuccessfulBuild/)

-my recommendation is to drop this jar in `~/bin/bootstrap-voodoo.jar` and add this to your .bashrc or similar
+my recommendation is to drop this jar in `~/bin/bootstrap-voodoo.jar`

+add to your .bashrc or similar

 ```bash
 alias voodoo='java -jar ~/bin/bootstrap-voodoo.jar'
 ```

 for the rest of thise guide you can assume this is what is meant when you just see the `voodoo` command